yasiruTJ/Click_Posture_ver1/README.md

 # Click Posture

-**Click Posture** is an mobile application developed by Group SE-41 Team SOONAMI of IIT.
+**Click Posture** is a mobile application developed by Group SE-41 Team SOONAMI of IIT.

 ## Introduction